The proselyte is dearer to G-d than all the Israelites who stood by Mount Sinai.

 All this so that we might “believe that Yeshua is the Messiah, the Son of G-d; and that believing you may have life in His name.”
 Life born in the soil of His scares and watered with the rain of His blood and spread in the wind of His Spirit in order to seed the nations with light and peace.
 The Light of the Prince of Peace.
 From our inception Israel has been called to be a light to the nations.
 Our name Y’isra—overcome—El—G-d—means to overcome in G-d.
 In Messiah we are able to overcome sin and self-delusion, thus we begin to fulfill our calling—in Messiah, outside of time, our calling is seen, complete.

-It is for freedom He’s set us free!
+It is for freedom He has set us free!